 Therefore, in 2001, he started creating his “sea creatures” in the field of architecture.
-These are the futuristic Trilobis 65 (an innovative eco-yacht with underwater “visionarium” and hydrogen fuel cell motors) and Jelly-fish 45 (a floating house with underwater “visionarium”), both created for the SemiSubGeneration firm.
-In 2004, he broke into the sailing world with the intriguing Poseidon 180, a 55-meter superyacht completely created in aluminium, for the EXTRAORDINARYachts firm.
-In 2006, he was affirmed again with the impressive Amphibious 1000, the first extra luxury semi-submerged hotel resort with floating suites for the English company Seaquest Marine Technology.
+These are the futuristic Trilobis (an innovative eco-yacht with underwater “visionarium” and hydrogen fuel cell motors) and Jelly-Fish (a floating house with underwater “visionarium”), both created for SemiSubGeneration.
+In 2004, he broke into the sailing world with the intriguing Poseidon, a 60-meter superyacht completely created in aluminium, for EXTRAORDINARYachts.
+In 2006, he was affirmed again with the impressive Amphibious, the first extra luxury semi-submerged hotel resort with floating suites in Qatar for Seaquest Marine Technology.

-In 2013, he has faced the theme of ecological funishing with the Canyon and Snake Collection, chairs, tables and lamps made of two-tone recycled cardboard for Origami Furniture, which were exhibited at the Olimpia Theatre in Milan as part of the Recyclable Planet exhibition by Giancarlo Zema, which was completely created from cardboard.
-In the same year he works on a large solar-powered sports facilities, called Desert Flower an amazing sea view multi-function sport centre with a 40,000-seat stadium.
+In 2013, he faced the theme of ecological funishing with the Canyon and Snake Collection, chairs, tables and lamps made of two-tone recycled cardboard for Origami Furniture, which were exhibited at the Olimpia Theatre in Milan as part of the Recyclable Planet exhibition by Giancarlo Zema, which was completely created from cardboard.
+In the same year he works on a large solar-powered sports facilities, called Desert Flower an amazing sea view multi-function sport centre with a 40,000-seat stadium in Libya for Kolges.
 In 2014, in collaboration with the new Italian brand Luxyde, he works toward the creation of the romantic Bright Stones Collection, a range of outdoor chairs and tables in backlit eco-cement.
-In 2015 he surprised again all ecologist builders with his WaterNest 100, ecological floating habitat for EcoFloLife.
+In 2015 he surprised again all ecologist builders with his WaterNest, solar-powered floating habitat for EcoFloLife.
+In 2016 at the 15th Venice Architecture Biennale, he exhibited his installation Sea Urchin entering into the permanent collection of Spazio Thetis at the Arsenale Nord, together with famous works of art by Jean Fabre, Michelangelo Pistoletto and Pinuccio Sciola.
+In the field of public infrastructures, in 2017 he designed Murex like a shell, the first Bahrain bridge restaurant for Diyar Al Muharraq.
+In 2020 he created the Youna Garden a very particular chain of panoramic restaurants in Iran for Silk Road Stars Holding.
 Giancarlo Zema is continuously the subject of television programs, radio interviews and important international publications in architecture and design books and journals that recognize the power of innovation, to date he has over one hundred publications and many covers.